 To the Lancome Absolue Soft Cream:

 Both have very similar textures, but the Lancome feels noticeably richer.
 If you want your moisturizer to be just as potent as your serums, you’ll love the Lancome.
-But if you just need it to work as a moisturizer and save $$$, the 107 is a great pick.
+But if you just need it to work as a moisturizer and

 Curious how the 107 Everyday Plump Hydro Cream compares with other moisturizers?
 Read my big moisturizer roundup to find out!